projectara/greybus-spec/source/bridged_phy.rst

 Table :num:`table-gpio-irq-type-bits` describes the defined interrupt trigger type bit values defined for Greybus GPIO IRQ chips.
 These values are taken directly from the <linux/interrupt.h> header file.
-Only a single trigger type is valid, a mask of two or more values will result in a *GB_OP_INVALID* response.
+Only a single trigger type is valid, a mask of two or more values results in a *GB_OP_INVALID* response.

 .. figtable::